platformsh/platformsh-docs/docs/src/guides/quarkus/deploy.md

 The `services.yaml` file lists the pre-packaged services you need for your application to run.
 You pick the major version of the service, and Platform.sh updates the patch version periodically so that you always get the newest version when you deploy.

-When your application needs a service, you'll need to append in this services file and then set the [relationship](configuration/app/relationships.md) attribute in the application container file.
+When a application needs a service, it will need to append in this services file and then set the [relationship](configuration/app/relationships.md) attribute in the application container file.
 The attribute is safety reasons.
 By default, the access is revoked and needs to grand between application and services and between application and application (in the microservices age).

-We'll explain the credential configuration to its respective page later.

 ### Requests configuration:`routes.yaml`

 This file defines its application will be public and the URL.
-In the sample below, we'll expose an application with the name `app`.
+In the sample below, it will expose an application with the name `app`.

 ```yaml
 "https://{default}/":